 Once you’re ready to dive into the world of online chatting all that’s left to do is find a chat room and sign up.

-The online chat rooms at Age UK emphasise the importance of connecting with people for our general happiness, and are geared specifically at seniors, so you’ll be sure to find people in similar walks of life.
+The online chat rooms here at Silversurfers emphasise the importance of connecting with people for our general happiness with interesting topic discussion, and are geared specifically at the over 50s, so you’ll be sure to find people in similar walks of life.

 Similarly, the chat rooms on Buzz50 make it easy to find chats and discussion forums with other over 50s that interest you.
 Senior Chatters is another high quality chat website based in the UK, where you can go to chat, create personal blogs and take part in private chatting and private messaging as well as group forums.